charlesthobe/ZMusic/README.md

 # ZMusic
-GZDoom's music system as a standalone library
+UZDoom's music system as a standalone library

 Welcome!
-This repository is a library for use with the projects [GZDoom](https://github.com/coelckers/GZDoom), [Raze](https://github.com/coelckers/Raze), and the newer [PrBoom+](https://github.com/coelckers/prboom-plus).
+This repository is a library for use with the projects [UZDoom](https://github.com/UZDoom/UZDoom).

 Compile instructions are pretty simple for most systems.